janet-lang/janet/doc/Loop.md

 (+ ;(range 10))
 ```

-We will limit ourselves however to using explicit looping and no funcitions
+We will limit ourselves however to using explicit looping and no functions
 like `(range n)` which generate a list of natural numbers for us.

 For our first version, we will use only the while macro to iterate, similar